mtmanning93/Reach_reports/README.md

 ---------------------
 The project was deployed using Heroku.
 Heroku simplifies the deployment process.
 With a few commands, you can deploy your application without the need to configure servers, networking, or infrastructure.
 I chose to deploy my project early on to avoid any nasty surprises at the end of the build, this is a great method and reduces stress as the project is already deployed throughout.

-In order to deploy my project to Heroku I folowed these 10 steps:
+In order to deploy my project to Heroku I followed these 10 steps:

 **1. Navigate to the Heroku dashboard.
 Click "New" and select "Create new app".**